IntunoAI/intuno/docs/TOOL_CALL_GUIDE.md

 ## 2. Discover Agents

-Wisdom allows you to find agents using natural language.
+Intuno allows you to find agents using natural language.
 The `/registry/discover` endpoint performs a semantic search across all registered agents and their capabilities to find the most relevant ones for your query.

 **Request Format:**